Table of Contents

 Challenges: When Culture Collides with Modern Governance

-Integrating local culture into land management is fraught with obstacles.
-Colonial and post-colonial governments often imposed land tenure systems that disregarded customary rights.
-The legacy of these policies continues to marginalize Indigenous communities.
-Additionally, globalization introduces homogenizing pressures that erode traditional knowledge and practices.
+Integrating local culture into land management is fraught with challenges.
+Colonial and post-colonial governments often imposed formal land tenure systems that disregarded customary rights, disrupting Indigenous stewardship and social structures.
+The legacy of these policies continues to marginalize Indigenous peoples, undermining their capacity to manage their lands sustainably.

 The Impact of Economic Development